lmaughan921/experience-manager-brand-portal.en/help/using/brand-portal-configure-integration-63.md

 # Configure AEM Assets integration with Brand Portal on AEM 6.3 {#configure-integration-63}

-Adobe Experience Manager (AEM) Assets is integrated with Brand Portal which enables asset publishing, asset distribution and asset contribution features   .
+Adobe Experience Manager (AEM) Assets is integrated with Brand Portal which enables asset publishing, asset distribution and asset contribution features.

 Earlier, Brand Portal was configured in Classic UI via Legacy OAuth Gateway which uses JWT token exchange exchange to obtain an IMS Access token for authorization.